SiaFoundation/web/.changeset/spicy-colts-fry.md

 '@siafoundation/renterd': patch
 ---

-Spike on the hosts feature
+Adjust renterd to interact with bus, spike on the hosts feature.